Requirements Temporary Protection Directive

 Your application for residency under the directive officially starts when you register at your town hall.
 Then you still need to sign the application form at the IND.
 This form is called an M35H and is an official asylum application.
 You can only fill out this form at the pickup location where you collect your proof of residency by appointment.
 You cannot apply for residency under the directive in Ter Apel.

 An application for residency under the directive is not the same as a regular asylum application in Ter Apel.
 You have different rights.
 For example, you are immediately allowed to work in the Netherlands.

 Did you have a baby in the Netherlands?
 Please register your baby at the local council (in Dutch: gemeente) where you are also registered.
 Was your child born after you filled out your application form at the IND?
 Then you must report your child’s birth to the IND.
 To do so, please send form M35-J to the IND, Postbus 17, 9560 AA Ter Apel.

 Applying for residency under the directive is free of charge.

 Decision on your application

 The sticker or the card is valid for 1 year, from 4 March 2022 until 4 March 2023.
 Your sticker or card is only valid in the Netherlands.
-Have you applied to a different European Union country for protection?
-Then your protection in the Netherlands will stop.
+After 4 March 2023, the situation in Ukraine, and whether the directive should be extended, will be assessed.
+Then you may be able to stay longer in the Netherlands.

 If you do not have Ukrainian nationality, travelling within and outside the EU is at your own risk.
-The IND will not give you a return visa.
+The IND will not give you a return visa or entry visa for returning to the Netherlands.
 You cannot make an appointment for a return visa at an IND desk.
-This also applies when you receive your proof of residency.
+This also applies when you have your proof of residency.